SkylineCommunications/dataminer-docs/develop/devguide/Connector/AdvancedDcfBestPractices.md

 External connections can be managed in several ways:

-- **Manager Element**: A manager element is responsible for creates connections between elements.
+- **Manager Element**: A manager element is responsible for creating connections between elements.
 - **Automation script**: An Automation script is used to edit connections (e.g. via the EditConnection SLNet message).
 - **Manual Configuration**: Users create and define the connections themselves.
 - **Distributed setup: element to element**: Each element manages its connections to other elements.
 Note: This is risky due to overlap between elements and needs to be managed properly.